XiangyuDongAI/FD-SLAM/README.md

-# The code for FD-SLAM will be open source after the paper is accepted.
+# The code will be open source after the paper is accepted.